-- implemented a global data ethics approach using values aligned to the Orange Code to ensure ethical treatment of data.
-This approach includes a structure with one global and multiple local data ethics councils, to ensure well-balanced decision-making around the use of data, which is based on the OCDM model and properly takes into account the rights and interests of the stakeholders impacted. - ING has a global learning model providing for professional compliance, KYC and risk training.
-It introduces governance, a board to approve trainings based on business needs, global planning and greater cooperation between content owners, learning experts and corporate communications to ensure the best fit for the training need. - It is important to ING that employees feel heard and are able to voice their opinions.
-We use a continuous listening framework to get an ongoing sense of how our people are doing and how they perceive our strategic objectives and we make sure we act on that feedback.
-Every 12 months we measure how healthy we are as an organisation. - The CEO updates all employees on the progress made within ING Bank via quarterly CEO messages.
+- Starters) where needed on these subjects.
+The goal of these activities is to strengthen and embed awareness on integrity- and risk culture-related topics, including: data protection, balanced decision making, speak up/whistleblowing and KYC. - ING Bank implemented a global data ethics approach using values aligned to the Orange Code to ensure ethical treatment of data.
+This approach includes a structure with one global and multiple local data ethics councils, aimed to ensure well-balanced decision-making around the use of data, which is based on the OCDM model and properly takes into account the rights and interests of the stakeholders impacted. - ING Bank has a global learning model providing for professional compliance, KYC and risk training.
+It introduces governance, a board to approve global trainings based on business needs, global planning and greater cooperation between content owners, learning experts and corporate communications to ensure the best fit for the training need.
+Local trainings complementing the global learning model are provided as per the country specific regulatory requirements. - At ING Bank, we want our employees to feel heard and to be able to voice their opinions.
+Our continuous listening framework allows us to regularly gauge how our people are doing and their perceptions of our strategic objectives, ensuring we act on their feedback.
+Every six months, we assess our organisational health through the Organisational Health Index survey, inviting all ING employees to participate.
+Additionally, ING conducts other global continuous listening surveys, such as the

+- Risk Culture Survey and Employee Experience Index, along with various smaller or ad-hoc surveys across the organisation throughout the year. - The CEO updates employees on the progress made within ING Bank via quarterly CEO messages.
 In these messages he often stresses the importance of the Orange Code and encourages people to live up to it.